 AD:VENTURE Programme – Data Protection Statement

-In accordance with the EU Common Provisions Regulations (CPR), and Article 6 of the European Regional Development Fund (ERDF) Regulation, the Ministry for Housing Communities and Local Government (MHCLG), as the managing authority for the programme, is required to monitor and evaluate ERDF-funded activities.
+In accordance with the EU Common Provisions Regulations (CPR), and Article 6 of the European Regional Development Fund (ERDF) Regulation, the Department for Levelling Up, Housing and Communities (DLUHC), as the managing authority for the programme, is required to monitor and evaluate ERDF-funded activities.
 Leeds City Council, who is the Grant Recipient Authority, is required to help deliver the ERDF programme under the terms of its ERDF Funding Agreement.

 Data Controller and designations of parties